-Coorg or Kodagu is a tiny district nestling in the lap of mighty Western Ghats in the State of Karnataka, India.
+Coorg or Kodagu is a tiny district nestling in the lap of the mighty Western Ghats in the State of Karnataka, India.
 A district with unique culture of its own, this verdant landscape has been eulogised by many an acclaimed personality in vivid terms.

-The first Prime Minister of India Pandit Jawaharlal Nehru during his visit to Coorg in the 1950’s had praised Coorg for offering to the nation greatest generals such as late Field Marshal K.M.
+The first Prime Minister of India Pandit Jawaharlal Nehru during his visit to Coorg in the 1950’s praised Coorg for offering to the nation the greatest generals such as late Field Marshal K.M.
 Cariappa and General K.S.
 Thimayya and as a land known for its beautiful and comely women.
-Coorg is the ‘Coffee Bowl’ of the country as it accounts for nearly 40 per cent of the country’s total coffee production.
-The land is also called by many as the “Scotland of India” for its sheer natural beauty.
+Coorg is the Coffee Bowl of the country as it accounts for nearly 40 per cent of the country’s total coffee production.
+This land is also called by many as the “Scotland of India” for its sheer natural beauty.

 Coorg has maintained its pristine nature intact amidst cries of environmental degradation.
 Kodava is the chiefly spoken language in Coorg.
-The district has maintained its secular culture by accommodating and assimilating all other cultures, resembling a ‘mini India’.
+The district has maintained its secular culture by accommodating and assimilating all other cultures, resembling a ‘Mini India’.
 River Cauvery, the lifeline of the State and neighbouring States, takes birth at the foothills of the awe-inspiring Brahmagiri Hills at Talacauvery.

-It was under the rule of the Lingayat rulers in the early 17th century till the British established control in the year 1834.
+Kodagu was under the rule of the Lingayat rulers in the early 17th century till the British established control in the year 1834.
 According to inscriptions available, Coorg was administered by several southern dynasties such as Gangas, Pandyas, Cholas, Kadambas, Chengalvas, Kongalvas and Hoysals.
-The Vijayanagar Kings too are said to have extended their stranglehold after which it fell into the hands of local chieftains called as Nayakas and later the Lingayat Rajas.
-‘Puthari” or Hutri is one of the three main festivals of the people, apart from “Cauvery Samkramana” and “Kail Pold”.
+The Vijayanagar Kings too are said to have extended their stranglehold after which it fell into the hands of local chieftains called Nayakas and later the Lingayat Rajas.
+"Puttari” or "Hutri" is one of the three main festivals of the people, apart from “Cauvery Sankramana” and “KailPold”.